By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 A: HOW LONG DOES IT TAKE TO GET A DECISION?

 Unfortunately, it takes a while.
-The initial decision typically takes between three to four months, with most applicants denied the first time.
+The initial decision for a disability claim typically takes between three to four months, with most applicants denied the first time.
 In Tennessee, less than 24% of applicants are granted SSDI benefits with their initial applications.
-Most applications go to appeal before an administrative law judge (ALJ).
+Most disability applications go to appeal before an administrative law judge (ALJ).
 Hearing dates usually take anywhere between six months to two years to get scheduled.

 A: I HAVE A SEVERE ILLNESS, CAN MY CLAIM PROCESS BE ACCELERATED?

 Yes, if you have a severe medical condition with a clear diagnosis.
-The Social Security Administration has programs that expedite certain SSDI claims.
+The Social Security Administration has programs that expedite certain benefits claims.
 These include:

 A: I AM COLLECTING EARLY RETIREMENT, CAN I STILL COLLECT SSDI?